monome/docs/norns/study-1.md

 end
 ```

+...will print `nil` to the REPL, because `hidden_spell` is *local* to the `init` function only.

-locals declared outside of functions are available to other functions within the file:
+Locals declared outside of functions are available to other functions within the file:

 ```lua
 function init()